chinmayasukumar/Capstone-2_Modelling_steel_strength/README.md

-When scored on the new test and validation data, the model still performed quite well.
-It’s MAE was ~27 MPa which is similar to the MAE obtained from training on the data from all temperatures even though the R2 did decrease to 0.91.
-However, the CV MAE when subsetting for 27˚C was higher than the CV MAE when the data from all temperatures was included (~27 MPa vs. ~14 MPa).
+When scored on the new test and validation data, the model still performed quite well during cross-validation.
+Its MAE was ~27 MPa, RMSE was ~39 MPa and R2 was 0.91 which is lower than the results when the model was fitted to all the data but still quite usable.

-Due to the reasons specified above, the final model was chosoen to be the ensemble Voting Regressor.
+Due to the reasons specified above, the final model was chosen to be the ensemble Voting Regressor.

 Project Organization